 Pack light!
 Since BMC has meals available and washers/dryers you don’t have to bring the kitchen sink.

 You must have an up-to-date passport with an entry visa for Ghana.
 Your passport cannot expire within 6 months of your departure from Ghana.
 Your travel agent can help you get a visa or you can contact the embassy of Ghana in Washington, D.C. but realize that it may take 2-3 weeks so start early.

-You must present proof of the yellow fever vaccination.
-Bring your yellow immunization card with you as you may be asked to show this when going through customs at the airport in Accra.
+You must present proof of the yellow fever vaccination and COVID-19 vaccinations.
+Bring your yellow immunization card and COVID vaccine card with you as you will be asked to show this before going through immigration at the airport in Accra.
 Find out more about required vaccines.

 - Lightweight washable clothes: thin cotton, polyester

 - Men: Short sleeve shirts, khaki or thin nylon cargo pants.
 Please do not wear shorts when working.

-- Scrubs should NOT be worn outside of the OR
+- Scrubs are usually not worn outside of the OR.

 More info about hospital attire on the Medical Volunteers page

 - Sandals are the best footwear.

 - Enclosed shoes – one pair, either for night wear to and from the hospital or for hiking at the escarpment

 - Raingear during rainy season (May to November): poncho/rain jacket/small umbrella… you will have to walk to hospital, 5 minute walk, but rains can be heavy